cagataygurturk/global-load-test/Readme.md

 }
 ```

-Tool picks up AWS credentials in [AWS Node.JS SDK's default order](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).
+The tool picks up the AWS credentials in [AWS Node.JS SDK's default order](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).
 For those working on a local developer machine, the most convenient way is to load credentials from `~/.aws/credentials` file.
 If you have multiple profiles, you can specify your preferred profile's name by `AWS_PROFILE` environment variable.
 Alternatively you can provide credentials via `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
 Please refer to AWS Node.JS SDK for all options.

 ### Start a test

-To start a test it is sufficient to run following format, `level` parameter being optional.
+To start a test it is sufficient to run following command, `level` parameter being optional.

 ```
 global-load-test start --name my-global-load-test --url https://www.google.com --level light
 ```

-`name` parameter should be unique to AWS account used.
+`name` parameter should be unique within the AWS account used.
 `url` parameter should be an HTTP(S) URL.
 Port syntax is supported (e.g.) https://example.com:8080
 `level` parameter indicates the number of health checks to be created.
 This parameter accepts an integer percentage value between 1 and 100.
 100% means 199 health checks created and 1 is 1.
-(199 number is coming from the number of health checks an AWS account can have by default.
-1 resource is reserved because this tool also creates a Cloudwatch Dashboard to view latencies.)

 `level` parameter also has three presets.
 RPS values for these levels are like below: